Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key-value pair does not exist.

-Removes the entry with key 1 and value "hello" and return "hello" again:
+Removes the entry with key 1 and value "hello" and returns "hello" again:
 ```
 std::string same_value = tree.remove_value(1, "hello");
 ```